Ydhb3q2lG6E

 Vertical Asymptotes

-as x approaches some constant value c (from the left or right) then the curve goes towards infinity (or −infinity).
+as x approaches some constant value c (from the left or right) then the curve goes toward infinity (or −infinity).

 Oblique Asymptotes

-as x goes to infinity (or −infinity) then the curve goes towards a line y=mx+b
+as x goes to infinity (or −infinity) then the curve goes toward a line y=mx+b

-(note: m is not zero as that is a Horizontal Asymptote).
+(note: m isn't zero as that's a horizontal asymptote).

 Example: (x2−3x)/(2x−2)